Ank13/yiddish-ipsum/README.md

 # Yiddish Ipsum

 WIP...
-A small ruby app that will generate Yiddish sayings to use as placeholder text, like Lorem Ipsum.
+A small ruby app that will present Yiddish sayings and offer four possible translations, and user can guess the correct answer.

 ## Deployment